 The best way to photograph the Denali National Park is to spend enough time there and immerse yourself in the environment.
 In this post, I will share with you our photography highlights in the Denali National Park during our Alaska road trip, including photos of wildlife, mountain landscape, milky way, Aurora and more.

 The biggest obstacle between you and a perfect picture in Denali is the weather.
 No matter what time of the year you come into the park, it is no surprise that Mount.
-Denali ( McKinley) is sitting behind thick clouds.
+Denali ( McKinley) sits behind thick clouds.
 From various sources, we learned that the chance of having a completely clear sky above Mount.
 Denali lies somewhere around 10%.
 And the weather is very unpredictable – sunny sky in the last minute could turn into heavy snowfall in the blink of an eye.
-Since we were traveling without too much of time constraint, we decided to spend 5 days in the park with 4 nights spent in the Wonder Lake Campground deep in the park.
+Since we were traveling without too much time constraint, we decided to spend 5 days in the park with 4 nights spent in the Wonder Lake Campground deep in the park.
 If Wonder Lake sounds unfamiliar to you, it is, in my opinion, the best place to spend a couple of days in the Denali National Park if you want to get a flavor of wilderness and remoteness while not in complete isolation.

 Most travelers get into the Denali National Park through the Park Rd. which is an unpaved, 92-mile road from the park entrance to Kantishna.
 The Wonder Lake Campground sits at Mile 85 on the Park Road.
 Since private vehicles are prohibited beyond Mile 15, taking the camper bus is mandatory.
 Our photography journey starts right from the camper bus.

 1- From the park entrance to Wonder Lake